pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
-- Default value: `OFF`
+- Default value: `ON`
 - This variable controls whether to enable the [`PLAN REPLAYER CAPTURE` feature](/sql-plan-replayer.md#use-plan-replayer-capture-to-capture-target-plans).
-The default value `OFF` means to disable the `PLAN REPLAYER CAPTURE` feature.
+The default value `ON` means to enable the `PLAN REPLAYER CAPTURE` feature.

 </CustomContent>